ng-girls/todo-list-tutorial-french/a_new_component.md

 In this chapter, we will write a whole new component.
 It will allow us to add an item to the todo list.
 It will be composed of the HTML elements `input` and `button`.

 We'll use the Angular CLI to generate all the needed files and boilerplate for us.
-Stackblitz make it more easier.
+Stackblitz makes it easier.
 Go to the app folder and then select by right click the component option:

 ![Right click and select new component](assets/create_new_component.png)